 The movie demonstrates significant DEI through its casting choices, featuring explicit race swaps for several traditionally white roles, including key characters like MJ and Ned Leeds.
 However, the narrative itself maintains a neutral or positive framing of traditional identities, focusing on individual character arcs rather than explicit social critique.

-Spider-Man: No Way Home does not include any identifiable LGBTQ+ characters or themes.
-The narrative focuses entirely on Peter Parker's journey and the multiverse concept, without incorporating any LGBTQ+ representation or related storylines within its plot or character development.
+Spider-Man: No Way Home does not include any discernible LGBTQ+ characters or themes.
+The narrative focuses on established heterosexual relationships and the multiverse plot, with no representation of queer identity present in the film.

 The film does not feature any female characters engaging in or winning direct physical combat against one or more male opponents.
 Female characters are present but do not participate in close-quarters fighting.